goobers692s/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and conciseness.
 Write code that's easy to read, understand, and maintain.
 Avoid unnecessary complexity; it often leads to bugs and harder maintenance.
 Optimize for readability and modularity, as they contribute significantly to long-term project success."

 Remember, also, that 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing correct, clear code first, then optimize only where and when necessary, based on data and performance analysis."

+# 2024-02-22
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is essential to stay up-to-date with the latest developments and techniques in the field.
+This requires constant learning and adaptation, as well as the ability to pick up new skills and apply them effectively.

+To be successful as a programmer, you must also have a strong foundation in core concepts and principles.
+Understanding the basics of computer science, data structures, and algorithms will enable you to tackle more complex problems and develop innovative solutions.
+Additionally, practice makes perfect, so keep practicing and refining your skills through projects and exercises.
+ - 来自NLP